migliomat/TRAINING/README.md

 # TRAINING
-A collection of classical machine learning techniques
+A collection of classical algorithms in data analysis, machine learning and time series analysis